sumanjs/suman/README.md

 ---

-### The reasons why Mocha and its peers need a replacement are:
+### The reasons why Mocha and its peers need a replacement are clear:

-* In Mocha, Tape and Jasmine suites were not run in separate processes (necessary for isolation, speed and independence of test results)
+* In Mocha, Tape and Jasmine test files were not run in separate processes (necessary for isolation, speed and independence of test results)
-* Using Mocha, Tape and Jasmine everything was not only run in a single process but all test cases and hooks were also run in series, which takes unnecessary amounts of time for tests utilizing async I/O
+* Using Mocha, Tape and Jasmine, not only was everything run in a single process, but all test cases and hooks were also run in series, which takes unnecessary amounts of time for tests utilizing async I/O
-* Mocha prescribed no solution to the problem of starting up the services necessary to do system/integration testing -using Mocha/Tape/AVA is up to the developer to manually start those services, which makes automated testing basically impossible.
+* Mocha prescribed no solution to the problem of starting up the services necessary to do system/integration testing - using Mocha/Tape/AVA it is up to the developer to manually start those services, which makes automated testing much more difficult.
 * Mocha and Jasmine could not move forward with ES6/ES7 features due to certain software patterns used (globals and complex context binding)
 * a BIG ONE: clean reporting - at the command line, using Mocha and Jasmine, logging/debugging output by the developer would obfuscate the test results, nullifying any advantage of reporting tools.
 Suman has a simple trick up its sleeve to allow for 100% clean reporting for any test or group of tests.